dreamos82/Dreamos64/docs/kernel/Initialization.md

 * Framebuffer

-Although it is optional, in the mid term, support for legacy VGA driver will be dropped.
+Although it is optional, in the mid term, support for legacy VGA driver will be dropped (and is not guaranteed to work anymore).

 The header is defined in the `src/asm/multiboot_header.s`